The Uses of Enchantment

 The Uses of Enchantment: The Meaning and Importance of Fairy Tales is a 1976 book by Bruno Bettelheim, in which the author analyzes fairy tales in terms of Freudian psychoanalysis.
-The book has been a subject of controversy regarding possible plagiarism.
+In 1991, the book became a subject of controversy regarding possible plagiarism.

 Structure and contents

 The book is divided into two main sections.
 The first, "A Pocketful of Magic," outlines Bettelheim's thoughts on the value of fairy tales for children.
-The second part, "In Fairy Land," presents psychoanalytical readings of several popular fairy tales, specifically:
+The second part, "In Fairy Land," presents psychoanalytical readings of 10 popular fairy tales, specifically: